trick77/docker-observium/README.md

 - Show how to create the required traefik network using `docker network traefik create` or something
 - Why not LibreNMS?
 - Add a license
-- CI for the docker images using GH workflows?
-- Backup
+- Restore instructions
-- Updates
+- Updating
-- Provide images?
-Probably not.
 - Links to contributors/projects